knulii/1nstaMart/README.md

 This script will install an eckmar based market from head to toe:

+run.sh to start

+ php8 options will install
 tor 0.4.8.1
 php 8.1
 laravel 9
 elasticsearch 6

-Highly scripted and only tested on Ubuntu 22.04
+Highly scripted and only tested on Ubuntu

 Can easily be edited for a nice and portable scrip for testing